cmichi/ulm-opening-hours/README.md

 # ToDo

  * Possiblity to display closed entities
- * English in Dialog and Popup to German
  * Marker Popup: better formatting (tabulator)
  * "We off" in some popups to better readable label
- * Feedback when changing time
- * Constrain maximum zoom out

  * Autompletion text field for fulltext search